Vauetrr/discord-music-bot/README.md

 # discord-music-bot
-Project to make a discord bot that makes music.
+Project to make a discord bot that plays music in discord voice channels.